An End-to-End Learning Approach for Solving Capacitated Location-Routing Problems: Problem Statement

 \begin{small}

 \end{small}

 The objective function (\ref{Obj}) aims to minimize the total cost, including the opening cost of depots, the traveling cost of routes, and the fixed cost of vehicle utilization.
 Constraint (\ref{2}) ensures that each customer is visited by a single vehicle exactly once.
 Constraints (\ref{3}) and (\ref{4}) jointly guarantee that each vehicle departs from at most one depot and returns to the same depot after completing all assigned services.
 Constraint (\ref{4}) also ensures the continuity of each route, which makes each vehicle depart from the customer after service.
 Constraint (\ref{5}) indicates the subtour elimination constraints.
 Constraint (\ref{6}) specifies that a customer can only be allocated to a depot if an available route exists.
 Constraints (\ref{7}) and (\ref{8}) ensure that the capacity of each vehicle and the capacity of each depot is not exceeded.
 Constraint (\ref{9}) limits the number of vehicles used.
 Constraint (\ref{10}) prevents the connections between depots.
 Constraints (\ref{11}) to (\ref{14}) define the decision variables.
-Constraint (\ref{15}) only applies to OCLRP, which permits vehicles to depart without returning to the depot after service.
 The related notations are listed as follows:

 Sets

 \begin{itemize} \item $V$: Set of all nodes, represented as $V=I \bigcup J$. \item $I$: Set of potential depot locations. \item $J$: Set of customers requiring service. \item $E$: Set of edges connecting all nodes. \item $K$: Set of vehicles. \end{itemize}